-If unit 5 is OOS, run unit 4.

-If unit 1 is OOS, run unit 2.

-If no spill is occurring, unit 1 may be operated at any priority level at the discretion of project personnel.
-NOTE: Turbine unit 1 has fixed-pitch blades and can operate only at about 130 megawatts.
+If U5 is OOS, run U4.
+If U1 is OOS, run U2.
+If no spill is occurring, U1 may be operated at any priority level at the discretion of project personnel.
+NOTE: U1 has fixed-pitch blades and can operate only at about 130 megawatts.